Henry Alsberg: Travels in Russia

 For his travels with Goldman and Berkman, Alsberg had obtained written permission from the Soviet Union Foreign Office's Cheka and from a high-ranking Soviet official to travel on the expedition, but did not get a special visa from the local Moscow Cheka.
 The Foreign Office assured him the Moscow Cheka visa was not needed.
 But during their travels, orders were sent out to arrest Alsberg for travelling in Russia without having obtained permission from the Moscow Cheka, and he was taken into custody in Zhmerynka.
 Alsberg managed to get the police agent who escorted him to Moscow drunk on the trip.
 Arriving at the police station in Moscow carrying the agent, Alsberg set the unconscious body on the desk and said, "Here is the man you sent out to find me."

 The following year, Alsberg accompanied the Bolshevik delegation to the Russo-Polish peace talks in Riga, and he wrote about the signing of the armistice.
 J. Edgar Hoover, head of the newly formed Bureau of Investigation (now the FBI), received voluminous reports on Alsberg due to his involvement with the Bolsheviks, his friendship with Goldman and Berkman, and because he was a Jew.
 Alsberg continued his association with and work for the JDC, working in Italy with refugees.

 In Feb 1921, Alsberg returned to Russia.
 He was in Moscow during the Kronstadt rebellion, an event which brought him to condemn the Bolshevik regime in the article "Russia: Smoked Glass vs. Rose-Tint" in The Nation.
 American Max Eastman responded in The Liberator, calling it "journalistic emotionalizing" and declaring Alsberg was "a petit-bourgeois liberal".
 Alsberg's article was reprinted in New York Call and reported on the front page of the New York Tribune.
 In all, Alsberg made six trips to Russia, carrying some $10,000 in cash to distribute to Jews in need.
-In one village, when they heard that soldiers were approaching, village elders dressed Alsberg in an old coat and skullcap as a disguise; he escaped on a ferry to Rumania while the soldiers' bullets missed their target.
+In one village, when they heard that soldiers were approaching, village elders dressed Alsberg in an old coat and skullcap as a disguise; he escaped on a ferry to Romania while the soldiers' bullets missed their target.